astral-sh/ruff/docs/tutorial.md

     return sum(num for num in numbers if num % 2 == 0)
 ```

-To start, we'll install Ruff through PyPI (or with our [preferred package manager](installation.md)):
+To start, we'll install Ruff through PyPI (or with your [preferred package manager](installation.md)):

 ```shell
 > pip install ruff